Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Physics-augmented neural network-based modeling of SIC

 For numerical purpose, loss normalization is performed through $N_\bullet = \max(\bullet^{\mathrm{exp}}) - \min(\bullet^{\mathrm{exp}})$ and the network parameters are identified through constrained minimization as

-making use of the quasi-Newton optimizer SLSQP.
-Therein, the admissible sets of weights and biases $ \boldsymbol{\varTheta}^\psi, \, \boldsymbol{\varTheta}^\phi$ are designated as $C^\psi, \, C^\phi$ and defined such that the convexity requirements discussed above are ensured, see \cite[App.~A.1.2]{rosenkranz2024a} for a detailed discussion of the PICNN architecture and the corresponding parameters.
+making use of the quasi-Newton optimizer SLSQP. {Thus, the networks are calibrated through a first-order Sobolev training.} Therein, the admissible sets of weights and biases $ \boldsymbol{\varTheta}^\psi, \, \boldsymbol{\varTheta}^\phi$ are designated as $C^\psi, \, C^\phi$ and defined such that the convexity requirements discussed above are ensured, see \cite[App.~A.1.2]{rosenkranz2024a} for a detailed discussion of the PICNN architecture and the corresponding parameters.